FedeDP/libmodule/README.md

 ## CI

-Libmodule, samples and tests builds are tested on [builds.sr.ht](https://builds.sr.ht/~fededp/libmodule) on linux and freebsd.
+Libmodule, samples and tests builds are tested on [builds.sr.ht](https://builds.sr.ht/~fededp/libmodule) on archlinux, ubuntu, fedora and freebsd.
 Moreover, tests are executed and valgrind checked too.

 ## But...why?